 - Oral ingestion (eating or drinking) – This kind of poisoning can be primary or secondary.
 Primary occurs when the cat ingests a toxin, or a pet-owner feeds a medication that is toxic to cats.
-Secondary poisoning occurs when a cat eats an animal which has itself ingested a poison such as a rat who has consumed the bait.
+Secondary poisoning occurs when a cat eats an animal that has itself ingested a poison such as a rat who has consumed the bait.

 - Inhalation – Smoke, fumes from household chemicals such as bleach or ammonia

-- Dermal (skin) – Chemicals which come into contact with the skin such as on garage floors, or a cat who sleeps with a dog recently treated with a topical flea product.
-The danger with dermal exposure is twofold, the direct of absorption through the skin as well as ingestion when the cat grooms.
+- Dermal (skin) – Chemicals that come into contact with the skin such as on garage floors, or a cat who sleeps with a dog recently treated with a topical flea product.
+The danger with dermal exposure is twofold, the direct absorption through the skin as well as ingestion when the cat grooms.

 - Ocular (eye) – Substances or chemicals which accidentally splash into the eye.